t089/swift-vips/docs/VIPS.md

   /// into the image.
 You must ensure the memory remains valid for the lifetime of the image and all
   /// its descendants.
 Use the copy variant if you are unsure about memory management.
   ///
-  public init(unsafeData buffer: UnsafeBufferPointer<Double>, width: Int, height: Int, bands: Int) throws
+  public convenience init(unsafeData buffer: UnsafeBufferPointer<Double>, width: Int, height: Int, bands: Int) throws

-  /// Insert image @sub into @main at @x, @y
-  ///
-  public func insert(sub: VIPSImage, x: Int, y: Int, expand: Bool? = nil, background: [Double]? = nil) throws -> VIPSImage

-  /// Invert an image
-  public func invert() throws -> VIPSImage

-  /// Build an inverted look-up table
-  ///
-  public func invertlut(size: Int? = nil) throws -> VIPSImage

-  /// Inverse fft
-  ///
-  public func invfft(real: Bool? = nil) throws -> VIPSImage

-  /// Label regions in an image
-  public func labelregions() throws -> VIPSImage

-  /// Test for less than
-  ///
-  public func less(_ value: Double) throws -> VIPSImage

-  /// Test for less than or equal
-  ///
-  public func lesseq(_ value: Double) throws -> VIPSImage

   public func linear(_ a: [Double], _ b: [Double], uchar: Bool? = nil) throws -> VIPSImage